Henst's goshawk: Nest predation

 Although known as a climax predator within Madagascan rainforests, nest-predation has been observed within multiple Henst's goshawk populations.
 Following gestation, the female Goshawk will leave the nest unattended for long periods of time, while males only feed the chicks sporadically, leaving the nest vulnerable to predation events at the hands of Harrier-hawks, whereby chicks within unattended nests were quickly killed and consumed by a circling harrier-hawk on multiple occasions.

 Diet

 Henst's goshawk is an adept forest predator whose diet mainly consists of medium to large sized birds and mammals.
 With powerful eyesight, large curved talons and a curved raptor beak it is an extremely adept predatory animal.
 Hunting occurs from a discrete tree perch or from low forest floor flight.
 Henst's goshawk will not leave the canopy cover while foraging.

 The preferred prey are lemurs and poultry that occur within primary forest habitat.
 The ability to hunt lemurs makes Henst's goshawk an important part of the Madagascan food web.
-Henst's also does not exhibit a species preference and will hunt a large range of lemurs as well, ranging from 100g to 4kg.
+Henst's also does not exhibit a species preference and will hunt a large range of lemurs as well, ranging from 100g to 4 kg.
 Thereby Henst's plays an important role in maintaining population health in Lemurs by reducing the abundance of diseased and old individuals, keeping the population healthy.